turbot/steampipe-plugin-azure/docs/tables/azure_kusto_cluster.md

+---
+title: "Steampipe Table: azure_kusto_cluster - Query Azure Data Explorer Clusters using SQL"
+description: "Allows users to query Azure Data Explorer Clusters."
+---

-# Table: azure_kusto_cluster
+# Table: azure_kusto_cluster - Query Azure Data Explorer Clusters using SQL

-An Azure Data Explorer cluster (Previously known as Kusto) is a pair of engine and data management clusters which uses several Azure resources such as Azure Linux VM’s and Storage.
-The applicable VMs, Azure Storage, Azure Networking and Azure Load balancer costs are billed directly to the customer subscriptions, applications, websites, etc.
+Azure Data Explorer, also known as Kusto, is a fast and scalable data exploration service for analyzing large volumes of diverse data from any data source, such as websites, applications, IoT devices, and more.
+A cluster in Azure Data Explorer is a set of compute resources, and it is the most basic resource you create when getting started with the service.
+It provides the basic resources and computing power required to run data explorations and carry out operations on the data.

+## Table Usage Guide

+The 'azure_kusto_cluster' table provides insights into Azure Data Explorer Clusters.
+As a data analyst or data scientist, you can explore cluster-specific details through this table, including cluster capacity, SKU name, and associated metadata.
+Utilize it to uncover information about clusters, such as their provisioning state, capacity, and SKU tier.
+The schema presents a range of attributes of the Azure Data Explorer Cluster for your analysis, like the cluster ID, name, type, location, and tags.

 ## Examples

 ### Basic Info
+Explore which Azure Kusto clusters are present in your environment to understand their locations and types, helping you manage and optimize your resources effectively.

 ```sql
 select